jtremesay/vger/README.md

 **Vger**  has a few parameters you can use in inetd configuration.

 - `-d PATH`: use `PATH` as the data directory to serve files from.
 Default is `/var/gemini`
 - `-l LANG`: change the language in the status return code.
-Default is `en`
+Default is no language specified.
 - `-v`: enable virtualhost support, the hostname in the query will be considered as a directory name.
 - `-u username`: enable chroot to the data directory and drop privileges to `username`.
+- `-m MIME` : use MIME as default instead of "application/octet-stream".
+- `-i` : Enable auto index if no "index.gmi" file is found in a directory.

 # How to configure Vger using relayd and inetd